 Here’s my secret – I am not a huge Rachel Ray fan.
 I can appreciate her story and her genre, but something about her voice and her quirky way of saying things totally rubs me the wrong way.
 So waking up to it, coming off an all nighter after staying up to write a paper I’d procrastinated on, was not ideal.
 Alex still laughs at the pure malice and agitation in my voice.

-That being said, now that I’m a work at home mom to 2 boys, I love a good 30 minute meal with all of my heart.
+That being said, now that I’m a work at home mom to 2 boys, I love a good 30 minute meal.
 How can you beat a full meal that takes little to no time?
-Okay, so you can beat it with take out with zero dishes, or maybe even delivery because then you don’t even have to get out of your pajamas, but you know what I mean.
+Okay, so you can beat it with take out.
+Zero dishes, and if you did delivery you don’t even have to get out of your pajamas.
+But you know understand the point.

 With that in mind – I’ve made more of an effort in the past 3 years or so to streamline our family’s favorite meals a la Rachel Ray and her quick and simple meals.
 Not even I can hate on that concept.
 So when I had leftover sauce from making healthy alfredo sauce I knew immediately where I wanted to put it.